|Allegro CL version 9.0|

 verify-type-declarations-switch switch is

 true.
 See the description for an example.
 Note that with the default

 verify-type-declarations-switch and the

-various relevant trust-* switches are both true only for speed
+various relevant trust-* switches are all true only for speed

 The value of a compiler switch can be